FAQ: Billing and Claims Status

 All physicians licensed in the state of Pennsylvania may bill and be reimbursed for the actual cost of medications administered or dispensed to an eligible recipient in the course of an office or home visit.
 There is no reimbursement to a physician for medical supplies or equipment dispensed in the course of an office or home visit.
 Payment for medical supplies and equipment is made only to pharmacies and medical suppliers participating in the Medical Assistance program.

-Physicians must bill drug claims using the electronic 837 Professional Drug transaction if using proprietary or third party vendor software, or the 837 Professional transaction if using the Provider Electronic Solutions (PES) software or on the PROMISe™ Provider Portal using the pharmacy claim form.
+Physicians must bill drug claims using the electronic 837 Professional Drug transaction if using proprietary or third party vendor software, or on the PROMISe™ Provider Portal using the pharmacy claim form.
 Physicians are required to use the 11-digit National Drug Code (NDC) and assign a prescription number for the medication.
 For additional information, please refer to the DHS website for information on Pharmacy Services or PROMISe Provider Handbooks and Billing Guides